cekrem/cekrem.github.io/content/posts/chapter-2-take-2.md

 - Honesty: I don’t want to “win” via strawmen or outdated React.
 You deserve the best version of both worlds.
 - Practicality: You shouldn’t have to memorize guardrails to avoid common pitfalls.
 Elm bakes the guardrails in.
 - Transfer: The discipline you learn in Elm is portable.
 You’ll use it in React, TypeScript, Rust—anywhere.

+So, without more fuzz: Here is the _new_ Chapter 2!
+Enjoy 🤓

 ---